mahtDFR/creative_cursing/readme.md

 #### Acknowledgements
 Inspired by the book "[Creative Cursing](https://www.amazon.co.uk/Creative-Cursing-Profanity-Generator-CREATIVE/dp/B00QPC520A/ref=sr_1_1)" by filthymouths Sarah Royal and Jillian Panarese.

 This project has developed into a horrid Twitterbot.
-Follow [@creative_curses](https://twitter.com/creative_curses) for randomly generated awfulness.
+Follow [@creative_curses](https://twitter.com/creative_curses) for randomly-generated awfulness.